 It has been hard, throughout my whole life, to make friends.
 If I don’t bother trying to be nice people think I’m an asshole.
 If I do try and be nice they sometimes think I’m an asshole anyway.
 In most cases I honestly don’t care what people think.
 But there are times when I feel like I hit these periods where it overcomes me and the negative responses just bleed into everything.

 Lately is one of those times.
 Been lots of change in my life in recent months, and change = stress, period.
-Some of the change has been good – my new job is way better than my old job, for instance.

 But some of it has been bad – as in, for instance, the mounting stress associated with our new political order.